vuejs/pinia/packages/docs/cookbook/migration-v1-v2.md

 # Migrating from 0.x (v1) to v2

 Starting at version `2.0.0-rc.4`, pinia supports both Vue 2 and Vue 3!
 This means, all new updates will be applied to this version 2 so both Vue 2 and Vue 3 users can benefit from it.
-If you are using Vue 3, this doesn't change anything for you as you were already using the rc and you can check [the CHANGELOG](https://github.com/posva/pinia/blob/v2/packages/pinia/CHANGELOG.md) for detailed explanation of everything that changed.
+If you are using Vue 3, this doesn't change anything for you as you were already using the rc and you can check [the CHANGELOG](https://github.com/posva/pinia/blob/v2/packages/pinia/CHANGELOG.md) for a detailed explanation of everything that changed.
 Otherwise, **this guide is for you**!

 ## Deprecations